Woodstock River Bandits

 The Woodstock River Bandits are a collegiate summer baseball team in Woodstock, Virginia.
 They play in the Northern division of the Valley Baseball League.

-In the 2007 Valley League Baseball Playoffs, the River Bandits received the Number 8 seed, but were eliminated by the Waynesboro Generals in the first round.
-2012 The River Bandits made it to the second round of the playoffs, but lost to Winchester in the second round.
-2013 The River Bandits lost in the first round of the playoffs against Aldie.
-In 2014 The River Bandits missed the playoffs finishing 10th out of 11th in the VBL.
+In the 2007 Valley League Baseball playoffs, the River Bandits received the number 8 seed, but were eliminated by the Waynesboro Generals in the first round.
+In 2012, the River Bandits made it to the second round of the playoffs, but lost to Winchester.
+In 2013, the River Bandits lost in the first round of the playoffs against Aldie.
+In 2014, the River Bandits missed the playoffs, finishing 10th out of 11 teams in the VBL.
 The Bandits made the playoffs in 2015 as the #4 seed.
 They were eliminated in the first round of the playoffs by the Front Royal Cardinals.
-In 2016, the Bandits finished at a franchise worst 11–31.
-The worst in the league since Rockbridge back in 2009.
-In 2018 Woodstock went a league history worst 5-37 finishing last in the VBL.
-Woodstock hires Mike Bocock to lead the team in 2019, Bocock already an inductee in the VBL Hall of Fame.
+In 2016, the Bandits finished at a franchise worst 11–31, which was the worst record in the league since Rockbridge in 2009.
+In 2018, Woodstock went a league history worst 5–37, finishing last in the VBL.
+Woodstock hired Mike Bocock to lead the team in 2019.
+Bocock was already an inductee in the VBL Hall of Fame.
 In 2019, Woodstock finished the regular season with a 25–17 record, finishing 2nd in the VBL Northern division behind the Strasburg Express.
 The River Bandits reached the playoffs, but were knocked off in the Northern division finals by Strasburg.